- The warehouse automation market was valued at $36 billion in 2021

 About the Warehouse Automation Report

-The 4th edition of our Warehouse Automation report guarantees to provide the most comprehensive and detailed analysis of the market.
-To produce the report, we’ve spent 8 months conducting more than 100 in-depth research interviews and analyzed more than 120 companies, looking specifically at their past, present, and future investments in warehouse automation.
+The 4th edition of the Warehouse Automation report guarantees to provide the most comprehensive and detailed market analysis.
+To produce the report, researchers spent 8 months conducting more than 100 in-depth research interviews and analyzed more than 120 companies, looking specifically at their past, present, and future investments in warehouse automation.

 About Interact Analysis